wolf1347/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

     * The player will be able to hit or stay
     * And then the "bank" of either the dealer or player will be updated with the winnings
     * It currently only supports a single player but is designed in a way that additional players could be added.
+    * Logs users information and hands dealt in a text file.